Fulton, Missouri: Museums

-The National Churchill Museum in Fulton commemorates the statesman and his Iron Curtain speech.
-The 1946 address built a legacy bringing to Westminster College world leaders: Lech Wałęsa, Margaret Thatcher, Harry S. Truman, Gerald R. Ford, Ronald W. Reagan, George H. W. Bush, Mikhail Gorbachev and NATO representatives.
+Fulton's portion of the Berlin Wall with the Church of St. Mary, the Virgin, Aldermanbury in the background.

-With the removal of the Berlin Wall, Churchill's granddaughter acquired a section of it to create a sculpture, entitled "Break Through", to commemorate the Iron Curtain speech.
-Visitors view it on the quadrangle at Westminster College.
-The Memorial includes the Church of St Mary the Virgin, Aldermanbury.
-Craftsmen dismantled the structure in London, England and rebuilt it on the Westminster campus to mark Churchill's visit.
+The National Churchill Museum in Fulton commemorates Winston Churchill and his 1946 Iron Curtain speech at Westminster College.
+His address led other leaders to speak at the school, including Lech Wałęsa, Margaret Thatcher, Harry S. Truman, Gerald R. Ford, Ronald W. Reagan, George H. W. Bush, Mikhail Gorbachev and NATO representatives.
+The museum includes a sculpture, Breakthrough, by Churchill's granddaughter; it includes part of the Berlin Wall.
+The museum also includes St Mary the Virgin, Aldermanbury, a church dismantled in London, England, and rebuilt on the Westminster campus to mark Churchill's visit.

-Museums and displays depict beginnings in the Kingdom of Callaway.
+Other museums and displays depict beginnings in the Kingdom of Callaway.
 The Fishback Museum spotlights history of the Missouri School for the Deaf.
 Auto World Museum emphasizes transitions in transportation.
-Photos, genealogy research and history books headline the exhibit at the Historical Society.
-The Brick District Playhouse located in the 1920's Fulton Theatre has a display of "King's Row" memorabilia.
+Photos, genealogy research, and history books headline the exhibit at the Historical Society.
+The Brick District Playhouse in the 1920s Fulton Theatre has a display of "King's Row" memorabilia.